Kotlin/dataframe/docs/StardustDocs/topics/schemasGradle.md

 ### Configuration

-To use the [extension properties API](extensionPropertiesApi.md) in Gradle project add the `dataframe` plugin as follows:
+To use the [extension properties API](extensionPropertiesApi.md) in a Gradle project, add the `dataframe` plugin as follows:

 <tabs>
 <tab title="Kotlin DSL">